Zensey/go-data-routing/README.md

 The library provides a pipeline engine for stream processing of data.
 It is based on the concept of EIP (enterprise integration patterns).

+The motivation for this project is simple: to get an easy and clear way of coding ETL-like programs for parallel processing of data.
+In my case it was a BFS crawler tuned for extraction of specific metadata, (see a basic version in `example` folder).

 # Features
 The library provides the following primitives:
 - route (chain of nodes processing messages)